 Aggressive runs from deep at speed - 21.87 mph at its peak - are a Haaland hallmark.
 Against Borussia Mönchengladbach on Matchday 1 alone, he sprinted 86 metres to finish Jadon Sancho’s lay-off from his preferred shooting zone - the left-hand third of the opposition penalty area.

-Haaland has scored three times from such a position, and twice on the counter.
+Haaland has scored five times from such a position, and thrice on the counter.

 But if the Dortmund frontman plays to his strengths, it wouldn’t be wide of the mark to say Lewandowski has no weaknesses.